januarharianto/respR/README.md

 # Welcome

-**RespR** is an R package that consists of a collection of functions that, when used together, provide a complete and structured workflow for the analysis of respirometry-related data.
+**RespR** is an R package that consists of a collection of functions that provide a structured workflow for the analysis of respirometry-related data.

-## Collaborators

-- Nicholas **Carey**
-- Januar **Harianto**

 ## Installation